 This may seem obvious, but the rate of failure of new business start-ups — 50% will fail within the first five years — suggests that many entrepreneurs aren’t very clear on what a sales strategy is.

-The fundamental definition of any sales strategy — the definition that business and sales leaders need to understand first and foremost — is that a sales strategy is a methodical plan devised to effectively allocate resources to accomplish one main goal: closing more sales.
+Of course there are many different types of strategies for different aspects of business.
+Some examples of sales strategies are inbound and outbound sales strategies, retail sales strategies, inside sales strategies, sales promotion strategies, online sales strategies, direct sales strategies, and the list goes on and on.
+But the fundamental definition of any sales strategy — the definition that business and sales leaders need to understand first and foremost — is that a sales strategy is a methodical plan devised to effectively allocate resources to accomplish one main goal: closing more sales.

 2. Create sales strategies that fit your business

 - Identify your value proposition.
-Effective sales strategies should be centered on one main objective — meeting specific customer needs.
+Effective sales strategies should be centred on one main objective — meeting specific customer needs.
 The extent to which your products or services provide solutions for customer needs is what determines your value proposition.
 A strong value proposition sets your company apart from the competition.
 It also allows your sales force to better engage with potential customers, offering them clear solutions to their problems, instead of being perceived as trying to sell them something they don’t need.

 - Define your marketplace.
 Having a clear understanding of the problem that your product or service uniquely solves is critical for creating effective sales strategies.
 But now you need to define your marketplace, identifying and targeting the audience that most likely needs your solutions.

 No doubt you developed your products and services with a general target audience in mind.
 Now you need to get more specific to identify your ideal target customers — those who are most likely to purchase your products and solutions.